Are there costs associated with visiting the SMMC?

 Student debt is also on the rise, which has been problematic for individuals and for our nation.
 Excessive student loan debt can cause significant financial burdens for graduates and has the potential to interfere with their day-to-day decisions.

-With these facts in mind, the Division of Student Services created the Student Money Management Center to address the financial problems that face our students here at Sam Houston State University.
+With these facts in mind, the Division of Enrollment Management administers the Student Money Management Center to address the financial problems that face our students here at Sam Houston State University.
 Our services are designed to give students superior financial education that will allow them to understand their fee statements, assess their financial aid package and refund, reduce their student debt, navigate the process of student loan repayment, and be able to stay in school.

 936-294-2600 | firstname.lastname@example.org | 919 Bearkat Blvd., Huntsville, TX 77340